marks/melodykramer.github.io/_posts/2015-04-06-learning-github-without-one-line-of-code.md

 Mel

 PS: Added bonus: a good first step in getting everyone in public media comfortable with git so stations can then invite communities into contribute on projects (aka my [Nieman project](http://melodykramer.github.io/2015/02/25/nieman-thoughts/)).

+this was originally a newsletter: www.tinyletter.com/melodykramer